Safeguarding Your Professional Practice During Divorce

 If you are a lawyer, doctor, dentist, accountant, engineer or some other licensed professional, you have the added pressure of worrying about how your divorce will affect your professional practice.

-At The Rose Law Firm, LLC, we understand that you have spent years building your practice, and we are committed to protecting your business and personal interests.
+At The Rose Law Firm, LLC, we understand that you’ve spent years building your practice, and we are committed to protecting your business and personal interests.
 Our Birmingham lawyers bring their experience and dedication to each case so that the divorce does not have to mean the end of your business.

 Understanding The Process

-In many cases, it is in the best interest of you and your spouse to keep the business operating after your marriage has ended.
+In many cases, it’s in the best interest of you and your spouse to keep the business operating after your marriage has ended.
 To do so, it must first be determined whether your practice is considered marital property.
 Typically, if the business started or grew substantially during the marriage, it can be considered a part of your marital property settlement.

 We will then work with you to ensure that your practice is properly valued so that it can be divided equitably.
 In deciding the worth of your business, the following things may be taken into consideration: